 4. Click the bin icon next to “Gmail,” then enter an email address when prompted so your other Google accounts – Drive and so on – can remain active.
 Your alternative email address can’t be another Gmail address.

-5. Click the link, then read Google’s message that rightfully claims not to be “the usual yada yada.”
-The most crucial thing to note is that if you were using this email address as a recovery address for bank details, important accounts etc. then you will no longer be able to access this information.
+5. Click the link, then read Google’s message that rightly claims not to be “the usual yada yada.”
+The most crucial thing to note is that if you were using this email address as a recovery address for bank details, important accounts, etc., then you will no longer be able to access this information.

-6. So, now you’ve considered all the consequences, are you ready to delete your account?
-If so, then tick the box at the bottom of the “yada yada” box and select “DELETE GMAIL”.
+6. Now that you’ve considered all the consequences, are you ready to delete your account?
+If so, then tick the box at the bottom of the “yada yada” box and select “DELETE GMAIL.”

 That’s it!
-You no longer have access to any of the contents of the Gmail inbox, because that Gmail address is no more.
+You no longer have access to any of the content of the Gmail inbox because that Gmail address is no more.
 To reiterate, you will still be able to access your other Google services attached to the deleted Gmail address using the email address you registered earlier.